thbrown/softball-scorer/gcp/README.md

     type: "gcp",
     params: {
       project: "some-project-123456",
-      zones: ["us-central1-b", "us-central1-a", "us-central1-c"],
+      zones: ["us-central1-b", "us-central1-c", "us-central1-a", "us-central1-f"],
       snapshotName: "optimization-base"
     }
   }
 ...
 ```

-Note: zones are listed in priority order
+Note: zones are listed in priority order, put the zones closest to your app server location first

+### Other notes

+Startup script logs can be seen using `cat /var/log/daemon.log`